ppkantorski/RetroSync/README.md

 ## Installation (App for macOS)
 1. You will need to have Hakchi CE installed on your SNES classic with wpa configured along with a OTG + WIFI dongle.
 2. Unzip the repository to `/Users/{user_name}/Documents/RetroSync`.
 3. Run the `python3 build.py` from within the designated directory.
-This will build `RetroSync.app` as well install the essential Python packages.
+This will build `RetroSync.app` as well as install the essential Python packages.
 4. Move `RetroSync.app` to your applications folder.
 5.  `/data/config.json` will be auto-generated if it does not exist upon boot.
 Modify accordingly (in GUI under `Configure...` or manually with text editor) then restart.